-Sitting by the soft glow of our wood burning fireplace, I savor the moment.
+Sitting by the soft glow of our wood burning fireplace, I savour the moment.
 A quiet evening in, sipping chilled champagne and watching blazing embers pop and crackle in the hearth.
-Our historic log cabin at The Fairmont Jasper Park Lodge is so cozy that I can picture winter here – a magical wonderland filled with glittering ice and powder-fine snow.
+Our historic log cabin at The Fairmont Jasper Park Lodge is so cozy that I can picture winter here.
+A magical wonderland filled with glittering ice and powder fine snow.

 Alberta’s Fairmont Hotels and Resorts